When should you start your holiday year?

 For employees, this is an exciting time, but for business owners, it can be the complete opposite.
 Business owners know that holiday requests mean a lot of paperwork and HR wrangling.
 There will be forms to file, spreadsheets to check, calendars to update, potential conflicts and the hope that after all that, no errors have been made.
 This all means that business owners and managers are spending time on admin rather than getting on with growing their business.

 But do you have to start the holiday year in January?
-What are the issues that business owners may face when it comes to managing annual leave at different times of the year and what are the rules around setting a business’ holiday year?
+What are the issues that business owners may face when it comes to managing annual leave at different times of the year and what are the rules around setting your business’ holiday year?

 What are the holiday start date rules?